-I. Introduction
+I. INTRODUCTION

 During the last decade three largely industry-driven disruptive trends have altered the landscape of scalable parallel computing, which has long been dominated by the HPC applications.
 These disruptions are the emergence of data intensive computing (aka big data), the new emergence of commodity cluster-based execution & storage frameworks such as MapReduce and the utility computing model introduced by Cloud computing environments.
 Oftentimes MapReduce is used to process the "Big Data" in cloud or cluster environments.
-Although these disruptions have advanced remarkably, we argue that we can further benefit these technologies by generalizing MapReduce and integrating it with HPC technologies.
+Although these disruptions have advanced remarkably, we argue that we can benefit both HPC and commercial big data by generalizing MapReduce and integrating it with HPC technologies.
 This splits MapReduce into a Map and a Collective communication phase that generalizes the Reduce concept.
-We present a set of Map-Collective communications primitives that improve the efficiency and usability of largescale parallel data intensive computations.

 When performing distributed computations, data often needs to be shared and/or consolidated among the different nodes of the computations.
 Collective communication primitives effectively facilitate these data communications by providing operations that involve a group of nodes simultaneously [1, 2].
 Collective communication primitives are very popular in the HPC community and used heavily in the MPI type of HPC applications.
-There has been much research [1] to optimize the performance of these collective communication operations, as they have a significant impact on the performance of HPC applications.
+There has been much research [1] to optimize the performance of these collective communication operations, as they have a large impact on the performance of HPC applications.

-Our work highlights several Map-Collective communication primitives to support and optimize common computation and communication patterns in both MapReduce and iterative MapReduce computations.
-We present the applicability of Map-Collective operations to enhance (Iterative) MapReduce without sacrificing desirable MapReduce properties such as fault tolerance, scalability, familiar APIs and data model.
+Our research highlights several collective communication primitives to support and optimize common computation and communication patterns in both traditional (Hadoop) and iterative MapReduce computations.
+We present the applicability of collective communication operations to enhance (Iterative) MapReduce without sacrificing desirable MapReduce properties such as fault tolerance, scalability, familiar APIs and data model.
 The addition of collective communication operations enriches the MapReduce model by providing many performance and ease of use advantages.
 This includes providing efficient data communication operations optimized for particular execution environments and use cases, enabling programming models that fit naturally with application patterns, and allowing users to avoid overhead by skipping unnecessary steps of the execution flow.

 We present these patterns as high level constructs that can be adopted by any MapReduce or iterative MapReduce runtime.
-We also offer proof-of-concept implementations of the primitives on Hadoop and Twister4Azure and envision a future where all the MapReduce and iterative MapReduce runtimes support a common set of Map-Collective primitives.
+We also offer proof-of-concept implementations of the primitives on Hadoop and Twister4Azure and envision a future where all the MapReduce and iterative MapReduce runtimes support a common set of collective communication primitives.